Winter Sonata: International broadcast

 The drama first aired in Japan on NHK in 2004; it was dubbed in Japanese and edited into 60-minute episodes.
 The final episode (which aired on August 23, 2004) recorded ratings of 20.6% in Kanto, 22.5% in Nagoya, and 23.8% in the Kansai regions.
 The series as a whole had an average viewership in the 14% to 15% range.
 Due to overwhelming demand from viewers to watch the series in its original format, it was re-aired on NHK's satellite channel BS2 unedited (in its original Korean audio, with Japanese subtitles), beginning December 20, 2004.

 It was the first Korean drama that ushered in the Korean Wave in Malaysia, when it aired in 2002 on TV3 dubbed in Mandarin with Malay subtitles.
 PMP Entertainment later released the drama in VCD and DVD format under the Bahasa title, Kisah Cinta Musim Salju (meaning "Winter Love Story").
 A Malay cover version of the theme song was released with the title "Sonata Musim Salju" (meaning "Winter's Sonata").

 The drama aired in Nepal on Kantipur Television Network in the mid-2000s dubbed in Nepali.
 The drama triggered the Korean Wave in the country and its lead star Bae Yong-joon became very popular amongst women in the country.

 In Indonesia, Winter Sonata was broadcast on SCTV in August 2002.

+In Vietnam, Winter Sonata was broadcast on HTV7 and HanoiTV in 2003.
+It was also broadcast on VTV2 in November 2013.

 In 2006, pan-Asian American network AZN Television bought the rights to air Winter Sonata in a 24-hour marathon with other Korean dramas.

 In Asia, the drama is available to stream via Iflix with English, Indonesian, Malay, Simplified Mandarin, Sinhalese, Vietnamese and Burmese subtitles.